Areas / WF1 · postcode district guide

 0%

-The median home in WF1, Wakefield has sold for £210,000 over the last three years — below the ~£290,000 England & Wales average.
-The average (£229,315) and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
-That's drawn from 1,336 recorded sales — a liquid, actively-traded local market.
+The average house price in WF1, Wakefield over the last three years is £228,738, with a median sold price of £210,000 — below the ~£290,000 England & Wales norm.
+The mean and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
+That's drawn from 1,342 recorded sales — a liquid, actively-traded local market.

 WF1 price trend